 Ipe, cypress, cedar, shorea, and redwood are some naturally decay-resistant wood species that are less likely to rot from molds and other species that feast on lumber.

-Select pressure-treated timber or plywood graded for the anticipated degree of exposure if you require a component that can withstand dampness without a protective coating.
+I recommend going with pressure-treated timber or plywood graded for the anticipated degree of exposure if you require a component that can withstand dampness without a protective coating.

 Marine-Grade Plywood Pricing